Comparison

 3. Rate‑Reset Risk

-NerdWallet notes a fixed‑rate gives you “stable, predictable monthly payments because the interest rate can’t go up.”
-An ARM’s reset after 5 years can be brutal.
-My 0.75 % index bump turned a manageable $1,100 payment into $1,397—enough to force me to cut back on groceries and skip a budgeting workshop I’d been eyeing.
+NerdWallet emphasizes that a fixed-rate mortgage provides “stable, predictable monthly payments because the interest rate can’t go up.”
+In contrast, an ARM’s rate reset after 5 years can significantly impact payments.
+A 0.75% index bump can transform a manageable $1,100 payment into $1,397, potentially requiring adjustments to other household expenses.

 4. Refinance Flexibility